Finite subgroups of $\operatorname{PGL}_2(K)$ arising from configurations of skew lines in $\mathbb{P}^3_K$: The abelian case

-\begin{remark} The set $\widetilde{C}_n$ is a cyclic group in $\GL_2(K)$.
+The description in the proposition above also provides a convenient way to realize the construction over $\mathbb R$. \begin{remark} The set $\widetilde{C}_n$ is a cyclic group in $\GL_2(K)$.
 The examples from the standard construction can be also obtained with a different representation of this cyclic group.
 Namely, let $\vartheta=2\pi/n$ and consider the rotation matrix in $\mathbb R^2$

 \end{remark}

 \begin{corollary}Let $\varepsilon$ be a primitive third root of unity and $s$ be any $n$-th root of unity with $n\neq 3$.
 Set